What is Vitamin D and How Can It Help You?

 We hear about Vitamin D all around us from commercials, to media, to the internet.
-But do you really know what Vitmain D is and how it can be beneficial?
+But do you really understand this vitamin and how it can be beneficial?

 In the medical community there is a push to better understand both the risks of low Vitamin D as well as the vast effect of this Vitamin on health.

-Vitamin D is a fat soluble Vitamin that helps with intestinal absorption of several other compounds including: Iron, Calcium, Magnesium, Zinc and more.
+It is a fat soluble Vitamin that helps with intestinal absorption of several other compounds including: Iron, Calcium, Magnesium, Zinc and more.
 There are several different types of this Vitamin, for humans, the most important is D3 or Cholecalciferol.
-Vitamin D2 – Ergocalciferol is also important.
+But Ergocalciferol is also important.

 Both types can be ingested and from supplements.
 But very few foods contain Vitamin D. Synthesis from Cholesterol happens in the skin from sun exposure, UVB radiation.

 This is the catch 22 problem though – no official recommendation will be given for sun treatment due to the fact that sun can be a leading cause of cancer of the skin.
-Therefore, many intake guides only recommend consumption of Vitamin D.
+Therefore, many intake guides only recommend consumption of this vitamin.

-Currently low Vitamin D can cause some serious medical issues such as Osteomalacia and/or Rickets.
+Currently low amounts of can cause some serious medical issues such as Osteomalacia and/or Rickets.
 This is actually the same condition, Rickets is found in children.

 Donald Hensrud, MD, medical director of the Mayo Clinic Healthy Living Program said, ” 20-50 percent of adults have some form of low vitamin D values.”